redwoudt/GameMap/README.md

     eUNDEFINED = 5,
     eTOTAL = 6
 };
-''Note: eTOTAL is of course not used in the presentation.''
+''Note: eTOTAL is not used in the presentation.''

 Further, the code will output the randomly generated game map into six different serialized formats, within the dataFiles folder, the formats are:
 * '''mapBinary.dat''' - Plain binary, where the height and width take 64-bits each, followed by 8-bits per element for a complete 2D array, using the values as defined above (ROOM_TYPE)